awsdocs/aws-cli-user-guide/doc_source/using-s3-commands.md

 upload: MyFile1.txt to s3://my-bucket/path/MyFile1.txt
 ```

-Normally, `sync` only copies missing or outdated files or objects between the source and target\.
-However, you may supply the `--delete` option to remove files or objects from the target not present in the source\.
+Typically, `s3 sync` only copies missing or outdated files or objects between the source and target\.
+However, you can also supply the `--delete` option to remove files or objects from the target that are not present in the source\.

 The following example, which extends the previous one, shows how this works\.